Junior Frequently Asked Questions

 IS THERE AVAILABILITY FOR THE WEEK I WANT AND HOW DO I BOOK?

-Places cannot be held without a completed booking form AND a deposit of £100 per child, per week, or the full fees if less than 30 days to arrival date.
+Places cannot be held without a completed online booking form AND a deposit of £100 per child, per week, or the full fees if less than 40 days to arrival date.
 All spaces are allocated on a first come first served basis.
-If the week becomes full before your form arrives, you will be notified and placed on a waiting list if requested.
-Acceptance will depend on availability of beds and / or horses.
-Those wishing for a Non-Residential space with their own horse / pony may well be able to jump the queue.
+If the week becomes full you may request to be placed on a waiting list.
+If a place becomes available you will be emailed a code to enter onto the online booking system.
+Acceptance will depend on availability of beds and / or horses so those wishing for a Non-Residential space with their own horse / pony may be able to secure a space before a residential request.

 WHAT ARE THE ARRIVAL AND DEPARTURE DATES AND TIMES?

 A Full list of this years’ holiday dates and availability can be found on our website.
 Our Residential holidays begin on the Sunday afternoon (after 3pm) and end on the following Saturday (before 11am).
 Please note that we cannot ‘check in’ children until after 3pm on the Sunday as the Supervisors do not arrive until then.
 Unsupervised children arriving earlier (because of flight times for example) will be required to wait in the clubhouse until the supervisors arrive to start their shift.
 Please note we do not provide food for the children before 5pm on the Sunday.

 On arrival, families should report to the clubhouse / reception (you can leave your luggage in the car for now), to sign the children in.
 The clubhouse is at the end of the car park – follow the signs.